adanmercado/WMIHardwareInfo/README.md

 Everything I wrote is from my writing and understanding at this time about unit tests without copying text from sources where I tried to explain the method as I like to read it for myself later when reviewing it 🧐

-There is a part of the [course on YouTube(https://www.youtube.com/playlist?list=PLwj1YcMhLRN28xijrXMO255JHsO3csus-) that is not covered here, I may add it at a later time or in another project as appropriate.
+There is a part of the course on YouTube that is not covered here, I may add it at a later time or in another project as appropriate.

+The course that I watched in Al-Arabi on YouTube to learn the tests, and then I made this test project: https://www.youtube.com/playlist?list=PLwj1YcMhLRN28xijrXMO255JHsO3csus-
 ---
 My GitHub:
 [https://github.com/MohammadYAmmar](https://github.com/MohammadYAmmar)